-- In November 2019, the GM/CEO presented a Proposed FY2021 Operating Budget and FY2021-2026 CIP for Board consideration. - Following that presentation, the Finance and Capital Committee is convening work sessions to review the budget in greater detail.
-This work session will be focused on the proposed operating budget, including the fare and service initiatives originally proposed by the GM and those requested by the Board. - The proposed budget includes service and fare changes that require a Compact Public Hearing prior to implementation. - The proposed CIP includes Federal Transit Administration (FTA) grant funding which requires public hearings prior to utilization. - Following Board approval, Metro will hold public hearings in February/March 2020 to provide the public an opportunity to review Metro's proposed CIP and use of FTA grant funds, as well as proposed service and fare changes. - As part of the public hearings, staff will develop and implement an outreach program (as outlined in the Board-adopted Public Participation Plan) on the proposed operating and capital budgets that will invite public input that will be part of the public record of the hearing. - The Board will consider the findings from the hearings and the outreach prior to adopting the FY2021 operating budget and FY2021-2026 CIP.
+- In November 2019, the GM/CEO presented a Proposed FY2021 Operating Budget and FY2021-2026 CIP for Board consideration. - The proposed budget includes service and fare changes that require a Compact Public Hearing prior to implementation. - The proposed CIP includes Federal Transit Administration (FTA) grant funding which requires public hearings prior to utilization. - Following Board approval, Metro will hold public hearings in January/February 2020 to provide the public an opportunity to review Metro's proposed CIP and use of FTA grant funds, as well as proposed service and fare changes. - As part of the public hearings, staff will develop and implement an outreach program (as outlined in the Board-adopted Public Participation Plan) on the proposed operating and capital budgets that will invite public input that will be part of the public record of the hearing. - The Board will consider the findings from the hearings and the outreach prior to adopting the FY2021 operating budget and FY2021-2026 CIP.